 ‘One of the most spectacular and important baroque interiors in Europe’ is quite a claim to live up to but one visit to this historic venue will confirm this statement.
 Thornhill’s paintings reflect Britain’s growing power and dominance on the world stage and were planned to impress.
 One major focus is the accession to the throne of William and Mary in 1688 and George 1 in 1714 and London is well represented in the imagery.
 Thornhill draws on historical figures as well as mythical and contemporary to delight viewers, filling every inch with interest.

 After seeing various different uses since it was built, the hall opened to the public in 1998 when the Naval College relocated and it became a popular film location for movies such as Lara Croft Tomb Raider and The Pirates of the Caribbean.
 Here’s Johnny Depp being dragged along by the British officers.

 During the conservation project, ceiling tours are available with a great local guide to explain the work you are seeing.
 You start with a safety briefing and are togged out with hard hat and hi-vis vest.

-Then you climb 60 feet up the elaborate scaffolding to be almost within touching distance of the ceiling which is extraordinary close up.
-Here are some shots to give you and idea of how it looks, although the light bouncing off the ceiling makes photography a challenge.
+Then you climb 60 feet up the elaborate scaffolding to be almost within touching distance of the ceiling which is extraordinary close-up.
+Here are some shots to give you an idea of how it looks, although the light bouncing off the ceiling makes photography a challenge.

 The scaffolding is extremely safe and fabulously complex!